The Concierge Principle

 Invisible by default.
 ConCRG does not render anything when the user is succeeding.
 The interface is summoned, not present.

 Appears only when called.
 The user opens the toolbar when they want it.
-Alternatively, SENSE mode may proactively offer help — but only when behavioral signals clearly indicate frustration.
+Alternatively, SENSE mode may proactively offer help — but only when signals clearly indicate the user is stuck.

 Temporary and dismissable.
 Every ConCRG UI element can be dismissed instantly.
 Nothing persists on screen longer than needed.

 Never competes with host UI.
-ConCRG uses the host app's own elements to guide (via the ghost layer) rather than overlaying new UI on top of them.
+ConCRG guides using the host app's own elements rather than overlaying new UI on top of them.
 If a choice makes ConCRG more prominent at the expense of the host app, the choice is wrong.

-- It highlights existing elements by adding a subtle overlay (not replacing them)
+- It highlights existing elements with a subtle overlay — it doesn't replace them

-- It animates along the path the user should take (pointing, not blocking)
+- It animates the path the user should take — pointing, not blocking

 - It disappears once the user arrives